PacktPublishing/Learn-TensorFlow-Enterprise/chapter_08/AdversarialRegularization/README.md

 ## Adversarial Regularization

-This module contains a Jupyter notebook example of training the image classification model with adversarial regularization.
+Start with the Jupyter notebook for an example of training the image classification model with adversarial regularization technique.